V2.3 (April 2023)

 - how to contact us so that you can exercise those rights.

-It is necessary for the University to process your personal data in order to ensure that:
+It is necessary for the University to process your personal data to ensure that:

 - You are invited to your graduation ceremony